For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 Learn more and stay up to date at cpcc.edu/coronavirus.

-Working with a Disability Counselor is an important component in overall student success.
-Once a student is assigned to a Disability Counselor, they can meet anytime during the student’s enrollment at CPCC.
-Disability Counselors work under a case management framework to assist students in many capacities, including but not limited to providing referrals (within CPCC and in the community), advocating for students, providing academic accommodations, and offering support to students.
+Working with a disability counselor is an important component in overall student success.
+Once you are assigned to a Disability counselor, they can meet anytime during your enrollment at Central Piedmont.
+Disability counselors work under a case management framework to assist you in many capacities, including but not limited to providing referrals (within Central Piedmont and in the community), advocating for you, providing academic accommodations, and offering support.

 Testing and Technology

 The Disability Services Testing Center at Central Campus is a distraction-reduced testing room.
 The testing center is an accommodation and it must be approved for student use.

 Student and faculty responsibilities and directions for using the testing center are as follows.